sandkum5/ucs-central-server-mgmt-ip-reset/README.md

 # ucs-central-server-mgmt-ip-reset
 This scripts resets the UCS Central Server KVM Management IP using UCS Central XML API calls.

+## NOTE : NOT PRODUCTION TESTED.
+USE THIS AT YOUR OWN RISK

 ### Sample Run